The image gallery displays robots built using this platform.

-- Variable speed and direction differental drive/steering.
+- Variable speed and direction differential drive/steering.

-24V 4500 mAHr NiMH 2x10 Battery Pack providing 1-2 hours of operation depending on use (Additional battery options are available as options).
+24V 4500 mAHr NiMH 2x10 Battery Pack providing 1-2 hours of operation depending on use (additional battery options are available as options).

 - Includes battery chargers.

-- This robot comes complete with a motor controller (additional motor controller options are available as options).
+Sabertooth Dual 12A RC Motor Driver (additional motor controller options are available as options).